Visit by Pope Francis to Ireland: Day 1: 25 August, Saturday

 Varadkar's speech referred to what he called "the failures of both church and state" to deal with the sexual abuse scandal, as well as church involvement in the Magdalene Laundries, mother and baby homes and illegal adoptions (currently being investigated under the Mother and Baby Homes Commission of Investigation), which were "stains on our state, our society and also the Catholic church.
 People kept in dark corners behind closed doors, cries for help that went unheard."
 He went on to tell the Pope that modern Ireland needed a new covenant for the 21st century to learn from "our shared mistakes".
 Varadkar also noted far-reaching Irish social changes since the previous 1979 papal visit.
 He said Ireland was more diverse, less religious with modernised laws on divorce, contraception, abortion and same sex marriage "understanding that marriages do not always work, that women should make their own decisions, and that families come in many different, wonderful forms, including those headed by a grandparent, lone parent or same-sex parents, or parents who are divorced".

 Francis' speech, delivered in Italian, condemned the long history of sex abuse by Catholic clergy in Ireland and acknowledged the church's lack of action on child sexual abuse, calling it a "grave scandal", but did not address victims' demands for more action to be taken.
 He praised the 20 years of peace in Ireland which stemmed from the Good Friday Agreement.

 Democratic Unionist Party leader Arlene Foster turned down an invitation from the Government of Ireland to attend the Dublin Castle event, saying she would be abroad with her family at the time; she later noted the irony in criticism of her reason given.

 Later, the pope held a silent prayer at the Candle of Innocence, which was dedicated in 2011 to honour victims of sex abuse, in St Mary's Pro-Cathedral in Dublin city centre.
-He then visited the Capuchin Day Centre for Homeless People.
+He then visited Brother Kevin at the Capuchin Day Centre for Homeless People.